CBRadi0/TDC_Calculator/Readme.md

 Run the TDC_COMPUTER.html file to get started.

-WARNING: Do Not Alter the files within the files folder
+WARNING: Do Not Alter the files within the files folder or change the folder name.

 The Angle on Bow function is a bit funky.
 It does work, you just have to use it in the specified manner.